FelixSFD/BaruCMS/README.md

-# About Baru CMS 1.0
+# About Baru CMS 1.0 BETA
 Baru CMS is a small webbased content management system, mainly created by a german student.

 # Features